Inhaltsverzeichnis

 1 file wiped and 0 special files ignored in 0 directories, 0 symlinks removed but not followed, 0 errors occured.

 Now we download puttygen.exe down.
 We open puttygen.exe and navigate in the menu to Conversion / Import Key.
 At this point, we select the generated private key that we have downloaded to our computer.
-Now add a suitable comment and we can click on save private key button.
+We mark EdDSA in the lower area.
+Now add a suitable comment and we can click on Save private key button.

-We will need this key with the .ppk extension to log in to putty later.
+Save this key with the .ppk extension for later login to putty.
 Never upload this key to the server!

 Login test

 Now we test whether the connection is established with the generated key.
 To do this, we open putty.exe and enter the host name as usual.
-Before we now click on open we switch to the left in the tree view to Connection / SSH / Auth and under private key file for authentication and enter the path to our ppk file.
+Before we now click on open in the tree view on the left, we switch to Connection -> SSH -> Auth and enter under private key file for authentication enter the path to our ppk file.
 Now click on open button.
 If the login was successful, and without error message, we can completely deactivate the password authentication in our sshd.

 Port 22